 The projects must be led and delivered by community groups, must make a significant difference to the local environment, and be widely supported within the community.
 In addition, there is a requirement for a long-term maintenance commitment for any projects undertaken through the Fund.
+To be considered for funding the project must be accessible to the public.
 Applications must be submitted by local or national constituted groups (including those acting on behalf of others) and must be developed by community or voluntary organisations.